Every Star Wars Film/TV Show RANKED

 Star Wars Episode VI: Return of the Jedi

 The first end to the franchise, Star Wars Episode VI: Return of the Jedi closes the original trilogy with a bang with one of the franchises strongest third acts.
 The climax is exciting, fun, dramatic and memorable.
 From the space battle, to the fight on the moon of Endor and especially Luke’s struggle on the Death Star.
 In fact, anything involving Luke and Vader in this film is some of the best Star Wars content out there.
 It is well written, acted, directed and hits with the emotional impact of a wrecking ball.
 The final Lightsaber duel between the two is also one of the series best and is the most emotional fight in the franchise.
-The action in general is great, from the fight on Jabba’s desert flotilla to the speeder chase on Endor.
-Along with this, the effects, acting, directing and once again, the music.
+The stunts are action-packed, from the fight on Jabba’s desert flotilla to the speeder chase on Endor.
+Along with this, the effects, acting, directing and once again, the music just pulls at your heartstrings.

 However the film is far from perfect.
 The first act at Jabba’s palace while having a great ending, drags for a little too long.
 The same with the second act on Endor.
 The film also has an issue with tone, flipping from being a whimsical adventure, to being dark as hell.
 This can be best shown in the short scene involving an Ewok trying to wake up his dead friend which is one of the franchises’ most bizarre moments.
 It feels like the tone of Episode V was fighting with the adventure tone of Episode IV for dominance and this is the result.
 Also because someone will ask, the Ewoks don’t suck but honestly aren’t anything special either, they are a net neutral for the film.
 The film is overall a good outing and a strong end for the original trilogy.